-Notes to Consolidated Financial Statements-(Continued) March 31, 2011 (Unaudited)
+Notes to Consolidated Financial Statements-(Continued) June 30, 2011 (Unaudited)

 We consolidate those ventures that are considered to be VIEs where we are the primary beneficiary.
-For non-VIEs, we combine those ventures that Ernest Rady controls through majority ownership interests or where we are the managing member and our partner does not have substantive participating rights.
+For non-VIEs, the Predecessor combined those ventures that Ernest Rady controlled through majority ownership interests or where the Predecessor was the managing member and the partner did not have substantive participating rights.
 Control is further demonstrated by the ability of the general partner to manage day-to-day operations, refinance debt and sell the assets of the venture without the consent of the limited partner and inability of the limited partner to replace the general partner.
 We use the equity method of accounting for those ventures where we do not have control over operating and financial policies.
 Under the equity method of accounting, the investment in each venture is included on our balance sheet; however, the assets and liabilities of the ventures for which we use the equity method are not included in the balance sheet.
 The investment is adjusted for contributions, distributions and our proportionate share of the net earnings or losses of each respective venture.